Hypercubed/Epsilon-Prime/readme.md

 Upgrading a unit costs 10 resource units.
 After an upgrade the units maximum energy and maximum resource storage capacity each increase by 10 units.
 The bots charging rate and movement cost also increase.
 A bots movement costs increases faster than its maximum energy storage.
 When the movement cost exceeds the maximum energy storage capacity the unit can no longer move.
 Your base begins at the threshold of immovability.
 If it is upgraded it will no longer be able to move.
 Do you upgrade quickly or wait?

 ### Saving
-The game is automatically saved to your browser's local storage every 20 turns.
+The game is automatically saved to your browser's local storage approximately every 60 seconds.
 To ensure you don't lose any progress press the ~SAVE~ button in the lower right.
 This will save your progress and pause the game (if it is running).
 You may then close your browser without losing any progress.

 ### Scripts
 Pressing the ~Scripts~ button on the bottom left will pause the game and open the scripts panel.
 If you modify a script in the script panel it will not be applied until you press the save button.
 After pressing save any bots currently using this script will automatically start using the new version.
 You may also create a new script to apply to select bots.